UntitledsTakenNOOOO/dehacked-attack/pk3-defense/README.txt

 * GAUNTLETS?: No one's quite sure how these got here, but these things fire twice as fast as the chainsaw.
 	* Balanced Mode: No, actually only twice as fast.
 * PISTOL: Ray Mohawk's pistol isn't really a pistol at all, but is instead a more compact shotgun, firing seven pellets per shot.
-	* Balanced mode: it fires only three pellets and it's less accurate.
+	* Balanced mode: Only fires 3 pellets instead of 7.
 Sorry, but this is a starting weapon, and a literal shotgun is too much power to have.
 * SHOTGUN: Fires 20 pellets for 2 shells, meaning that in effect this is really the Super Shotgun.
-	* Balanced Mode: 7 pellets, 1 shell.
-Not in the ordinary Shotgun slot, kiddo.
+	* Balanced Mode: Fires an ordinary shotgun blast.
+Not getting the SSG in the normal Shotgun slot, kiddo.
 * AUTOMATIC SHOTGUN: Rapidly empties shells into enemies to destroy them.
-	* Balanced Mode: 7 pellets, 1 shell, because a Super Shotgun with a pistol's fire rate is way too much.
+	* Balanced Mode: Again, 7 pellets, 1 shell, because a Super Shotgun with a pistol's fire rate is too much, but the ASG is fairly unique in its own right.
 * BLASTER: Borrowed from the Spider Mastermind except with the playerside buff, this thing sprays lead at an unfathomable rate in the direction you point in.
-	* Balanced Mode: Back to only 3 pellets and it's much less accurate.
-You're still the mastermind now!
+	* Balanced Mode: It's only 3 bullets per shot instead of 7, alongside a massive accuracy decrease.
+You're still the mastermind now, just more literally.
 * FLAMETHROWER: Ray doesn't use a conventional rocket launcher, and in its place is a flamethrower that's closer to the plasma rifle with a distinct ammo type.
-	* Change: Fuel pickups are 10/50 instead of 20/100 like in Ray Mohawk 2.
+	* Change: Fuel pickups are 10/50 instead of 20/100 like they are in Ray Mohawk 2.
 	* Change: Moved from Slot 6 to Slot 5 for ammo consistency reasons.
     * Balanced Mode: Base damage reduced from 15 to 7.
 Still stronger than the plasma rifle, but not by nearly as much.
 * CELL CANNON: Ray's explosive weapon.
 Awkwardly placed in the plasma slot but cell ammo comes in bigger packages, meaning he can get more value out of them.